Top Blockchain Skills and Web3 Job Roles Hiring Teams Evaluate in 2026

 That question usually leads to better outcomes.

-• a mini project
+• a mini smart contract project with edge-case tests

-• a bug reproduction
+• a bug reproduction note

 • a DeFi teardown

-• an architecture note
+• an architecture note explaining trade-offs

 Continue Exploring on AOB